Following messy start, enormous Paycheck Protection Program shows signs of buttressing economy

 Constant pressure, constant changes

 Mnuchin was under constant pressure from Capitol Hill to make changes.
-Sen. Susan Collins (R-Maine) has complained to him in private phone calls about Treasury’s changing guidance on whether firms will face audits and potential sanctions if they misuse the money, said two people aware of the conversations who spoke on the condition of anonymity to share private conversations.
-(Collins declined to comment about this through a spokesperson.)
+Sen. Susan Collins (R-Maine) has complained to him in private phone calls about Treasury’s changing guidance on how firms who participated in the program would be audited, said two people aware of the conversations who spoke on the condition of anonymity to share private conversations.
+A Collins spokeswoman on Tuesday said the senator was concerned Treasury’s changing guidance could scare businesses away from applying for PPP.

 The inadequate size of the funding created further problems.
 Fearful that the money would run out quickly, the administration had created a new requirement ― one not specified in the legislation Congress approved ― stipulating that firms could receive loan forgiveness only if 75 percent of the aid went to maintaining payrolls at precrisis levels.
 The rest had to be spent on utilities, rent or mortgage interest.
 (Last week, this rule was changed and the new ratio is 60/40.)

 That meant many firms could not take the loans with confidence that they would be forgiven.
-Restaurants that were still open for takeout and delivery needed cash to pay food suppliers, but realized that if they used PPP money for those expenses, they would be forced to pay that portion back, without knowing when they could return to business as usual.
+Restaurants that were still open for takeout and delivery needed cash to pay food suppliers, but realized if they used PPP money for those expenses, they would be forced to pay that portion back, without knowing when they could return to business as usual.
 And with their businesses closed for sit-down service, they didn’t need 100 percent of their staff back on the payroll, restaurateurs said.

 Lobbyists for the restaurants immediately took their complaints to the White House and the Treasury Department, but without success.
-Now, about half of food service and accommodation businesses have only two weeks of cash left, said Adam Ozimek, chief economist at Upwork, putting up to 2 million restaurant jobs at risk.
+Now, about one third of food service and accommodation businesses have less than one month of cash left, said Adam Ozimek, chief economist at Upwork, putting as many as 3 million restaurant jobs at risk.

 “It was frankly inexplicable, that they’d take that approach because it directly contradicts the program’s intended flexibility,” said John Lettieri, president and chief executive of the Economic Innovation Group, a nonpartisan public policy organization.
 “It works better for least-affected employers and worse for the most affected, which is perverse.”

-Some who were skeptical of the program early on have now changed their tune.
-Despite criticizing the way public companies tapped into it, NFIB now considers the program a “qualified success,” said Kevin Kuhlman, the group’s vice president of federal government relations.
-He said a recent NFIB survey found that 77 percent of small businesses had applied for loans under the program, and 93 percent had been approved.
+Some who were skeptical of the program early on have changed their tune.
+Despite criticizing the way public companies tapped into it, NFIB considers the program a “qualified success,” said Kevin Kuhlman, the group’s vice president of federal government relations.
+He said a recent NFIB survey found 77 percent of small businesses had applied for loans under the program, and 93 percent had been approved.

 Wade, the Oklahoma City banker, said her staff worked 14-hour days when PPP began.
 She said she was hoarse by the end of the first week, after going through applications with carpenters, contractors, restaurant owners and dozens of others.

-Note: Clarification: An earlier version of this story described the Payment Protection Program as a “corporate loan forgiveness program,” which may have given an inaccurate impression of the program’s focus on small businesses.
-This version has been updated.
-The story has also been updated to clarify concerns raised by Sen. Susan Collins (R-Maine).